georgematheos/vs-app-backend/storage-formats.md

 Each timed event information object is stored in a MongoDB as a document with the following fields:
 * `type`: integer.
 This is a number that specifies the type of action to perform.
 It has a limited number of valid values.
 * `time`: milliseconds since Jan.
 1, 1970 (the time the event should occur)
+* `timerId`: A numerical timer id that can be used in the timer-id-converter (`src/lib/timer-id-converter`) to retrieve a timeoutID (this is the timer which has been set using setTimeout) for the action of performing this timed event.
+If no timer exists, this property may be unset.
+Also note that if the server is turned off, this timerId's value will be meaningless, and should be removed immediatly once the server is turned back on.
 * `_id`

 All valid values for `type` are listed below, along with a description of what type of action